i-winxd/THIRTY-DOLLAR-HAIRCUT-GENERATOR/README.md

 # DON'T YOU LECTURE ME WITH YOUR THIRTY DOLLAR WEBSITE MIDI GENERATOR
 Tired of clicking every panel on that site?
 This program's your solution.

+## How do I open this?

+Download this by going to code > download ZIP.
+Extract everything to the same folder.

+1. Install Python.
+I have a tutorial here: https://gist.github.com/i-winxd/0af33288536c155ac06690d3953156a4 though all you really need to do is download and install Python 3.10 from the official Python website.
+If you already have Python installed, you can skip this step. **If you have multiple versions of Python installed, I'm leaving this up to you to resolve for yourself.**
+2. Type `pip install mido` in the command prompt (you may need to restart your computer if you just installed python)
+3. Click on `run30dollar.bat` This runs the application in the command line interface.
+Note that if you haven't completed the two steps above, the program won't work (clicking on the bat file will literally do nothing).
+If you're curious what this file does, it just opens command prompt and autoinputs `py main.py`.
+By the way, you better have your files ready by this point.

 ## Setting up your midi

 ### USING A PREEXISTING MIDI